This Disney World fireworks cruise is one extra magic opportunity you won’t want to miss while on your Disney World vacation!

 You know that Disney picture we’ve all seen, the magical commercial with fireworks behind Magic Kingdom’s train station, Cinderella’s castle popping up in the background and the monorail perfectly traveling in front of it all??
 The Disney vacation commercial that makes us say “I want that” vacation experience?

-I’m here to tell you HOW to have that tv commercial like experience at Walt Disney world.
+I’m here to tell you HOW to have that tv commercial like experience at Walt Disney World.

 I try so many things at Disney and the majority of them I really enjoy.
 They’re all fun!
-And nearly all of them give me that pinch me moment of “is this real life?
+And nearly all of them give me that pinch-me moment of “is this real life?
 How did I get lucky enough to call Disney my weekly playground?
 But this one experience tops so many of the other Disney World experiences I’ve had!
 It’s one you don’t want to miss.
 If you’re looking for extra magic… this is the one!

-Fireworks from a boat on Seven Seas Lagoon
+Disney Fireworks Cruise on Seven Seas Lagoon

-You must watch Happily Ever After, Magic Kingdom fireworks show, from a boat on Seven Seas Lagoon.
+You must watch Happily Ever After, the Magic Kingdom fireworks show, from a boat on Seven Seas Lagoon.
 And no, not any boat will do.
 Hopping on the ferry or other boat transportation isn’t what I’m talking about!
 And truthfully as much fun as Pirates and Pals is fun, I’m not talking about it either!
 What I’m talking about it chartering your own private boat with Disney!

 Why it was so amazing!

-Watching Happily Ever After fireworks on a boat on Seven Seas Lagoon was the best viewing I’ve ever experienced!
+Watching Happily Ever After fireworks on a Disney fireworks cruise on Seven Seas Lagoon was the best viewing I’ve ever experienced!
 Yes, even better than the reserved seating with the fireworks dessert party.
 (It was pretty awesome too!)
 The view was stunning, completely picturesque and best of all, I didn’t have to fight for a place to stand!
 In fact, I sat and relaxed the whole time!
 It was like our own private viewing of Happily Ever After!
 No heads in the way, no tired feet and completely uninterrupted music as it played over the boat speakers!
 It’s an experience everyone should have if they love Disney and fireworks!

 Here’s how it works!
 And it’s less expensive than you would think!